Stationary time-vertex signal processing

-Typically, wide-sense stationarity is thought of as an invariance of the two first moments of a process with respect to translation.
-For the first moment things are straightforward: stationarity implies a constant mean $\E{\x} = c \1$, independently of the domain of interest.
-The second moment however is more complicated as it depends on the exact form translation takes in the particular domain.
+Typically, wide-sense stationarity is thought of as an invariance of the two first moments of a process w.r.t. translation.
+For the first moment, things are straightforward: stationarity implies a constant mean $\E{\x} = c \1$, independently of the domain of interest.
+The second moment, however, is more complicated as it depends on the exact form translation takes in the particular domain.
 Unfortunately, for graphs translation is a non-trivial operation and three alternative translation operators exist: the generalized translation~\cite{shuman2016vertex}, the graph shift~\cite{sandryhaila2013discrete}, and the isometric graph translation~\cite{girault2015signal}.
-Due to this challenge, there are currently three alternative definitions of stationarity appropriate for graphs~\cite{perraudin2016stationary,girault2015stationary,marques2016stationary}, one for each definition of translation.
+Due to this challenge, there are currently three alternative (though akin) definitions of stationarity appropriate for graphs~\cite{perraudin2016stationary,girault2015stationary,marques2016stationary}.